 It's a day-to-day, figuring it out as we go.

-Working from home and schooling from home, has illuminated what the caring of ourselves and others, means to each of us.
+Working from home and schooling from home has illuminated what the caring of ourselves and the caring of others means to each of us.

 In this pandemic lockdown, along with the heightened sense of concern, and not knowing, our sense of equilibrium is impacted.

 It is showing us new things about what it takes for us to stay or return to an "okay" place physically and emotionally.

 Have you ever been on more video meetings in your life?!
 The tech has propelled us forward with new and lasting ways of relating.
 But, wow, a day of back to back Zoom calls can wipe you out!
 Normal has left the house (and the office).